 How To Store Corn Starch

 Many producers sell cornstarch in convenient resealable containers, which are ideal for keeping it for the long term.
 But if yours didn’t come in one, no worries.
-Transfer the starch in an airtight container, and you’re good to go.
+Transfer the starch to an airtight container, and you’re good to go.

 Cornstarch vs. Corn Flour vs. Cornmeal: What Are The Differences?

 There are quite a few products with ‘corn’ in their name out there.
 And if you’re like me, you find it super confusing.
 This short primer should give you the essential information you need, so you know which is which.

 Both corn flour and cornmeal are ground maize.
 The difference is cornmeal is coarsely ground, and corn flour is finely ground ([WIKI1]).
 You can make corn flour from cornmeal, but not the other way around.
 Both have the corn flavor.

 Cornstarch is made from starch derived from the maize ([WIKI2]).
 So it’s not the whole grain, but only the starch that’s in the endosperm.
 It’s tasteless and used mainly as a thickening agent for soups, sauces, and gravies.